Q: What is your experience caring for pets?

 Q. What animals do you accept?

-PPS&P cares for all breeds of dogs, cats, birds, fish, pocket pets and other animals as well.
-Sorry, no reptiles or farm animals.
+PPS&P cares for all breeds of dogs, cats, birds, fish, pot bellied pigs, pocket pets and other animals as well.
+Sorry, no reptiles or farms.

 Q. How much notice do I need when I make a reservation?